prototypefund/reproducible-website/_events/berlin2017/agendabrainstorming.md

 - Develop user-interface to check for reproducibility **** green
 - other usertools than "do you really want to install that unreproducible package" * green
-- can users configure their system to only install verified reproducible pacakges? if not, what do we need? * green
+- can users configure their system to only install verified reproducible packages? if not, what do we need? * green
 - What INTERFACES to build reproducibility info do we give to USERS? ** green
 - What tools can we provide to _users_ to help them verify their software? **** green
 - End-user "prompts" re. unreproducible packages, interfaces, etc